mmiddleton3301/intersproc/SomeCorp.SimpleExample/README.md

       * Set the **target platform** to match your development server.

-          **NOTE:** Although not tested with anything but the platform I used to create this project ("Microsoft Azure SQL Database"), the project should deploy on anything from SQL Server 2012 upwards.
+          **NOTE:** Although not tested with anything but the platform I used to create this project (**Microsoft Azure SQL Database**), the project should deploy on anything from SQL Server 2012 upwards.

    b.
 Publish the database project to your development server.